-PL has implemented a COVID Response Standard Operating Procedure (SOP) that outlines any employee who feels unwell must stay at home.
-This means:
+PL has implemented a COVID Response Standard Operating Procedure (SOP)

-- PL will support any employee to stay at home and get tested even if they only - Maintain records of all employees, patrons and contractors' details for contact
+- that outlines any employee who feels unwell must stay at home.
+This means: PL will support any employee to stay at home and get tested even if they only - have mild symptoms. - Have a plan in place to immediately close down for cleaning and contact tracing if there is a confirmed case of COVID-19. - Maintain records of all employees, patrons and contractors' details for contact tracing.